Thorneley latest to leave Standard Life Aberdeen

 Fancy that… James Thorneley adopted a number of identities during lockdown

-James Thorneley has left Standard Life Aberdeen (SLA) for a new and, as yet unspecified, challenge.
+James Thorneley has left his post as head of comms at Standard Life Aberdeen (SLA) for a new and, as yet unspecified, challenge.

-He headed up the London comms operation at Aberdeen Asset Management before overseeing the combined operation following its merger with Standard Life in 2017.
+He headed operation at Aberdeen Asset Management before overseeing the combined operation following its merger with Standard Life in 2017.
 After 20 years in the role he has decided it is time for a change.

 He lightened up his days working from home during lockdown by wearing a variety of fancy dress outfits.